Book of Genesis: Primeval history (chapters 1–11)

-God commands the man that he is free to eat from any tree, including the tree of life, except from the tree of the knowledge of good and evil.
-A serpent, portrayed as a deceptive creature or trickster, convinces Eve to eat the fruit.
-She then convinces Adam to eat it.
+"The God" commands the man that he is free to eat from any tree, including the tree of life, except from the tree of the knowledge of good and evil.
+A serpent, portrayed as a deceptive creature or trickster, persuades Eve to eat the fruit.
+She then persuades Adam to eat it.
 Both become ashamed of their nudity, and are discovered by God, who exiles them from Eden and punishes them.
 Adam is forced to gain his sustenance by difficult toil, and Eve to giving birth in pain.
 This is interpreted by Christians as the "fall of man" into sin.
 Eve bears two sons, Cain and Abel.
-Cain works in the garden, and Abel works with meat; they both offer offerings to God one day, and God does not accept Cain's offering but does accept Abel's.
+Cain works in the garden, and Abel works with meat; they both offer offerings to God one day, though God does not accept Cain's offering but does accept Abel's.
 This causes Cain to resent Abel; he takes Abel to a field and murders him.
 God then curses Cain.
 Eve bears another son, Seth, to take Abel's place.

 After many generations of Adam have passed from the lines of Cain and Seth, the world has become corrupted by human sin and Nephilim.
 God intends to wipe out humanity for their wickedness.
 However, Noah is righteous and blameless.
-God instructs Noah to construct an ark and store in it all the animals, seven pairs of every clean animal and one pair of every unclean.
+God then instructs Noah to construct an ark and store in it all the animals, seven pairs of every clean animal and one pair of every unclean.
 Then God sends a great flood to destroy all the world.
 When the waters recede, God establishes a covenant with Noah, promising he will never destroy the world with water again, and making a rainbow as a symbol of his promise.
-God sees mankind cooperating to build a great tower city, the Tower of Babel.
+God later sees mankind cooperating to build a great tower city, the Tower of Babel.
 He divides humanity with many languages and sets them apart with confusion.
 Then, a generation line from Shem to Abram is described.